100+ TRAVEL APPS FOR WAYFARERS

 Made it in one piece

-Life in base camp
+Life in Base Camp

 We are greeted in camp by the sweetest puppies and an incredible waterfall.
 I coo and love on them before b-lining to the toilet facilities.
 Peeling off my soaked socks afterward, I put them into my mud-covered shoes and place them just outside of the tent.